Is it possible to love a husband too much?

 Your life has changed for the better.
 You are guilty as charged; you are as happy as happy can be.

-Your life is richer; the bible agrees – two are better than one.
+Your life is richer; the Bible agrees – two are better than one.
+Ecclesiastes 4:9-12

-You are happier, more fulfilled; cos the blessing of the Lord makes rich and adds no sorrows to it.
+You are happier, more fulfilled; because the blessing of the Lord makes rich and adds no sorrows to it.

-Sure you can work on affections and priorities (everyone has to, right?); keep Christ central.
+Sure you can work on affections and priorities but everyone has to work on something, right?
+As for you, just keep Christ central.

 He is rooting for the success of your marriage!